CTSRD-CHERI/cheribuild/README.md

                         shallow clone (default: 'True') --build-morello-firmware-from-source, --no-build-morello-firmware-from-source
-                        Build the firmware from source instead of downloading the latest release. (default: 'False') --quiet, --no-quiet, -q
+                        Build the firmware from source instead of downloading the latest release. (default: 'False') --remote-morello-board REMOTE-MORELLO-BOARD
+                        SSH hostname of a Morello board.
+When set, some projects will run their test suites on the remote board instead of QEMU.
+  --quiet, --no-quiet, -q
                         Don't show stdout of the commands that are executed (default: 'False') --verbose, --no-verbose, -v